The ultimate guide to administrative tasks and duties

 • Managing and recording the supply needs.

-Although it looks like a long list, the truth is that the job description and list of responsibilities is actually never ending, as there will always be new challenges to overcome and tasks to complete.
+The truth is that the job description and list of responsibilities for executive assistants is never ending, as there will always be new challenges to overcome and tasks to complete.
 That may not sound exciting to just everyone, but it can actually be a very rewarding job.

 Do executive assistants travel with their bosses?